qri-io/rfcs/text/0032-access_command.md

 X of XX blocks pushed for version 12 August 2019 (Qmss4h552h3j2h33)...
 ```

-A `--hidden` flag on `push` overrides this behaviour, which will present a warning:
+Defaulting to `visible` avoids a potential UX problem when a dataset is pushed: without setting a dataset to visible everyone (including the user) will not be able to see the pushed dataset in list operations on the remote after pushing.
+Users who want to push hidden datasets should first make them hidden with `$ qri access hidden`, then push.
+Pushing a hidden dataset should present a warning:

 ```
+$ qri access hidden me/some_dataset
-$ qri push me/some_datsaet --hidden
+$ qri push me/some_dataset
 warning:  you're pushing a hidden dataset, this dataset will not show up in list
-warning:  operations.
-pushing 28 versions of chriswhong/some_dataset...
-x of xx blocks pushed for version 12 August 2019 (Qmss4h552h3j2h33)...
+warning:  operations on the destination remote pushing 28 versions of chriswhong/some_dataset... x of xx blocks pushed for version 12 August 2019 (Qmss4h552h3j2h33)...
 ```

+Pushing hidden datasets is aimed at the small-group colloaboration use-case, where a datasets are explicitly pushed to trusted colleagues.
+When a remote receives a hidden dataset, it will show up when they run `qri list` locally, but this dataset won't be broadcast back to the network.
+Users can `pull` hidden datasets by name, and communicate hidden dataset names to each other outside of qri.
+The default registry will accept hidden datasets.

+Because the `visible` property is held in logbook operations, users can flip between `hidden` & `visible` without a problem, and push to remotes, who will reflect that change.

-Remotes that accept datasets can use a `requireVisible` configuration parameter to deny pushing hidden datasets entirely:
+Remotes can use a `requireVisible` configuration parameter to deny pushing hidden datasets entirely:

 ```
 $ qri push me/some_dataset --hidden --remote peer
 error:  this remote does not accept hidden datasets
 ```

-Pushing hidden datasets is aimed at the collaborator use-case, where a datasets are explicitly pushed to trusted colleagues. when a user is pushed a hidden dataset, it will show up when they run `qri list` locally, but this dataset won't be broadcast back to the network.
-Users can `pull` hidden datasets by name.
-The default registry will accept hidden datasets.

-† _encrypted datasets don't exist yet._
+† _encrypted datasets don't exist yet.
+Once such a thing exists, there will be cases where the `unset` value can behave like `push`, but automatically set to `hidden` instead.
+A `$ qri access encrypt` command would do this, as would something like `$ qri init --encrypted`.
+All situations would set visbility by writing a visibility operation to the dataset log._

 ### Visible means visible _everywhere_
 In the past we've had permissions tied to a dataset/remote combination.
 As an example I could "publish" to a registry and that registry would have it.